Nachtalb/nicotine-plugin-core/docs/source/index.rst

 Nicotine+ Plugin Core
 =====================

-My "Nicotine+ Plugin Core" is a library that provides a set of tools to help you develop plugins for the `Nicotine+ <https://nicotine-plus.org/>`_ client.
+The "Nicotine+ Plugin Core" is a library that provides a set of tools to help you develop plugins for the `Nicotine+ <https://nicotine-plus.org/>`_ client.

-Nicotine+ is written in Python and uses the `GTK+ <https://www.gtk.org/>`_.
-It has built in plugin support.
-But it's not very well documented and not very user friendly.
+Nicotine+ is written in Python and uses `GTK+ <https://www.gtk.org/>`_.
+It has built-in plugin support, but it's not very well documented and not very user-friendly.
 This library aims to make it easier to develop plugins for Nicotine+.

 .. note::